If you have any questions or feedback, pleasefill out this form

 this is text

-The syntax of Svelte components is similar to regular HTML, except that it includes template-like syntax (such as if, await).
-Basically, it is fully compatible with HTML.
+</p>The syntax for Svelte components is similar to standard HTML, with the addition of template-like syntax (such as if and await), making it largely compatible with HTML.
 However, the generated component is in JavaScript.
-For example, the above component will be compiled into:
+For example, the above component compiles to:

-// Generated by Svelte, omitted some code
+// Generated by Svelte, with some code omitted

 import { onMount } from "svelte";